whimsicalraps/Silhouette/README.md

 Get the [Latest Firmware](https://github.com/whimsicalraps/Silhouette/releases/latest).

-You can view & download historical versions by clicking "Releases" to the right of this text.
+You can view & download historical versions by viewing [Releases](https://github.com/whimsicalraps/Silhouette/releases).
 Each version has notes on the changes made for the given release.

 ## How to Update